-(a) Amounts reflect the value realized upon vesting of RSUs based on the closing price of First Busey stock on the date of vesting, adjusted for the Reverse Stock Split.
+(a) Amounts reflect the value realized upon vesting of RSUs based on the closing price of First Busey stock on the date of vesting.

 Nonqualified Deferred Compensation Table

 The following table sets forth information concerning NEO benefits under the First Busey Executive Deferred Compensation Plan.
 A description of the First Busey Executive Deferred Compensation Plan can be found in the CD&A under "Deferred Compensation Plan."